Heated Composite for Efficient Restorations

-There has been recent discussion on Spear Talk concerning the use of heated composite.
-Many clinicians have heard of the concept, with early research on the topic dating back to the 1980s.1 But many still have questions about why heated composite may be beneficial and how to effectively heat composite for restorations.
+There has been recent discussion on Spear Talk concerning using a heated composite.
+Many clinicians have heard of the concept, with early research dating back to the 1980s.1 But many still question why a heated composite may be beneficial and how to heat a composite for restorations effectively.

 When composite is heated, the physical properties of the material are modified.
 Many of these modifications can help make it easier to handle the composite and enable a better adaptation of the material to our preparations.